justinlund/dreamcloud-docs/source/dreamcompute/tutorials/how-to-migrate-instances-between-clusters.rst

 .. code-block:: console

-    [root@server]# glance image-list
+    [root@server]# openstack image list

 4. Determine the drive letter by examining the output of "df -h" for the root (/) filesystem.
 Generally this will be /dev/vda1.

-5. Now we will copy the data to glance, using dd and piping it directly.
+5. Now we will copy the data to the glance image service, using dd and piping it directly.
 Change any text in all CAPS to suit your taste.

 .. code-block:: console

-    [root@server]# dd if=/dev/vda | glance --os-image-api-version 1 image-create \
+    [root@server]# dd if=/dev/vda | openstack image create \
-        --name "INSTANCENAME" --is-public false --disk-format raw \
+        --private --container-format bare \
-        --container-format bare
+        --disk-format raw "INSTANCENAME"

 6. Wait while this runs, and if successful it should output the info about the new image that was created.